 What have I learned from all of this?
-First, that this generation of college students is keenly focused on finding solutions to great challenges: local, regional, and global.
+First, that your generation of college students is keenly focused on finding solutions to great challenges: local, regional, and global.
 Indeed, ‘The Solutions Generation‘ is a good name for them.
 Second, the classroom is a wonderful forum for effecting social change, in ways that are humble and sometimes grand.
 Vermont’s own John Dewey was right: students learn by doing, and in the process get a handle on what it means to live in and build a democratic community.
 Finally, when all of this really goes well, college students in a liberal arts setting can make progress on the most important goal of the liberal arts: to begin to explore what it means to lead a life of meaning.

 I look forward to all of this very much.